 Ingredients For Authentic Mexican Tortillas Recipe

-Warm water: Helps to bind the masa harina into a pliable dough.
+Warm water: Helps bring the masa harina together into a soft dough that's easy to work with.

 Technique Tip for Making Tortillas